Cartoon Hangover: Shadowstone Park

 Shadowstone Park is a miniseries created by Jason Steele (creator of Charlie the Unicorn).
-It premiered on December 15, 2017 on Cartoon Hangover Select.
+It premiered on December 15, 2017, on Cartoon Hangover Select.

 Slug Riot

 Slug Riot is a five-part miniseries created by Mike Rosenthal (creator of Our New Electrical Morals).
-The first episode was released on January 5, 2018 on Cartoon Hangover Select.
+The first episode was released on January 5, 2018, on Cartoon Hangover Select.
 The entire series was released on Cartoon Hangover's YouTube channel across the week of April 16, 2018.

 Chris P. Duck

 Chris P. Duck is a six-part miniseries created by Ralph Kidson.
-It premiered on March 2, 2018 on Cartoon Hangover Select.
+It premiered on March 2, 2018, on Cartoon Hangover Select.
 The series became available on Cartoon Hangover's YouTube channel on July 26, 2018.

 Funny Sport Shorts

-Funny Sport Shorts is an stop-motion series that premiered on Cartoon Hangover Select in July 2018.
+Funny Sport Shorts is a stop-motion animated series that premiered on Cartoon Hangover Select in July 2018.

 The Tiniest Man in the World

-The Tiniest Man in the World is an stop-motion series created by Juan Pablo Zaramella that premiered on Cartoon Hangover Select in July 2018.
+The Tiniest Man in the World is a stop-motion animated series created by Juan Pablo Zaramella that premiered on Cartoon Hangover Select in July 2018.

+Stan Lee's Cosmic Crusaders

+Stan Lee's Cosmic Crusaders is an animated series created by Stan Lee that was originally released in 2016 for The Hollywood Reporter's website.
+The series was later uploaded to the Cartoon Hangover YouTube channel in May 2023.